BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Wheel of Time - Nynaeve.md

 Nynaeve reacts with aggressiveness and anger when confronting Moiraine, as well as with all Aes Sedai, and with Lan at first.
 She is opposed with control and dismissal and manipulation, except from Lan who is rather impressed, friendly and welcoming with her.
 For Nynaeve, the start of the story is her being thrown into a difficult situation to which she is not prepared and where she lacks any measure of control.
 Her ingrained solution of getting angry and making a show of authority and strength is not enough to get what she wants, on the contrary, she is closer to being played with than respected.
 Only her impressive display of channeling gets others interested in her, and not for her own benefit.

 In my opinion, Nynaeve's temperament and demeanor is her way to mark her authority, which she believes gets challenged or ignored because of her youth and inexperience, and to overcome her feeling of unworthiness, in order to present a confident front, appearing as reassuring through strength rather than control.
-Over time, she attempts to improve herself in that aspect, or maybe to replace that façade with actual control, but without much success.
+Over time, she attempts to improve herself in that aspect, or maybe to replace that facade with actual control, but without much success.
 Her anger issues, and thus actually insecurity issues, materialize notably in blocking her from using the One Power whenever she wants.
 Rather than providing a motivation, this block likely pushes her to lock herself further into the trap of needing anger to express herself freely.

 Funnily, I would not even consider Nynaeve to have something to fix in her personality, I would not want her to become meek and friendly all the time.
 Compared to the Emond's Field kids, she is a person who grows, solidifies herself and matures, but her core stays pretty much unchanged.
 All five are impressionable and unprepared, but Nynaeve is the one with an already set personality and vision of the world.
 Her growth is about mastering her power and emotions, and finding true confidence in herself.

 # Relationship with Rand and Egwene